To make your October a bit more thrilling, we’ve curated a list of the most haunted places in Nottinghamshire.

 Justice Museum | Visit Nottinghamshire

-With such a gruesome history of hangings and executions for everyone to see, it should come as no surprise that the National Justice Museum has been voted ‘most haunted building’ in the UK.
-Dating back to 1375, the historic building has been used as a court, prison and police station before opening its doors to the public as a justice museum in 1995.
-Ghostly screams, slammings doors and unexplained knocks have all been heard by visitors who've walked in the footsteps of the condemned who met a grisly end at Nottingham’s historic County Gaol.
+With a gruesome history of public hangings and executions, it’s no surprise that the National Justice Museum has been voted the ‘most haunted building’ in the UK.
+Dating back to 1375, this historic site has served as a court, prison, and police station, before opening to the public as a museum in 1995.
+Visitors have reported hearing ghostly screams, slamming doors and unexplained knocking while walking in the footsteps of those who met a grisly end at Nottingham’s former County Gaol.

 2. The City of Caves